WeiZ8/Snake-Game-HS2021/README.md

 * Anaconda 3
 * Jupyter Notebook and VS Code (visual studio code - program)

-The following packages are required to run the code:
+The following packages are REQUIRED to run the code:
 * pygame, pygame-menu, time, datetime, sys, random

 In case these packages are not installed yet, please run “pip install” for each package.